 If you’re visiting Dubai during the holy month of Ramadan, it is noteworthy that eating and drinking in public is against the law and is a punishable act.
 There are a lot of cafes and restaurants open during the day, which serve food inside closed premises not visible to the public at large.
 Eating respectfully inside these closed doors is allowed.

-It is also important to mention that sexual relationships between unmarried couples are against the law and not permissible.
+Another important thing to include in this Dubai guide for tourists is that sexual relationships between unmarried couples are against the law and not permissible.
 Public displays of affection are frowned upon and can land you in legal trouble.
 It is always advisable to behave conservatively in public and refrain from acts which are not permitted by the law of the land.

 Swearing, using abusive remarks or gestures, even casually with your own group of friends can land you in trouble if someone reports against it.
 It is safe to mind your language and actions in public places than repent later on.

 Buying alcohol in Dubai is restricted to residents holding a valid alcohol permit.
-For tourists and travelers, a cost effective option is to purchase alcohol from the Dubai Duty Free.
+For tourists and travelers, a cost-effective option is to purchase alcohol from the Dubai Duty Free.
 Otherwise, alcohol can be purchased and consumed at licensed bars, hotels and pubs in Dubai.
-Drunk driving is a serious criminal offence and something you don’t want to get into.
+Drunk driving is a serious criminal offense and something you don’t want to get into.

 About the author and blog